Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Laboratory research:

-EEG - identification of brain epiativity, focal changes (in the temporal regions): inhibition of a-rhythm, the presence of slow J - and d - waves, acute peak - fast range waves, unfavorable long periods of silence, periodic epileptiform discharges;
+· EEG - detection of epiactivity of the brain, focal changes (in the temporal regions): inhibition of the a-rhythm, the presence of slow J - and d - waves, sharp peaks - waves of the fast range, long periods of silence are unfavorable, periodic epileptiform discharges;

 Diagnostic algorithm